If you have a concern or idea about a local issue, there are different ways you can have your say:

 One of the most important ways you can have your say is by voting in elections.
 Be aware, you are only allowed to vote if you are over 18 and one of the following:

 - a qualifying Commonwealth citizen resident in the UK

 - an EU citizen resident in the UK

-Find out more about the rights of different migrants living in the UK to vote on the Your Vote Matters website:
+Find out more about the rights of different migrants living in the UK to vote on The Electoral Commission website:

 Registering to vote